-When I first took Bald Eagle, known as Rusty, into the chapel at our Christian Community building he went silent for 20 minutes.
+When I first took Bald Eagle, known as Rusty, into the chapel at our Christian Community building he went silent quite a while.
 I explained to him about the power of the transubstantiation, how its effects reach out for hundreds of metres in every direction.

 When I took him into my studio, showed him how I turn wood on a lathe, to make musical instruments, he said: ‘This is happening here, too.
 The way you touch the wood, release the shavings is releasing the spirit in the wood.
 Transubstantiation is happening here, too.
 Please send me a small package of your shavings each month, I can make effective medicine from this.’